 If you’re running the day-to-day operations of your small business and that requires a lot of business management work, you might choose to give yourself the title of administrator.
 This title is descriptive of your work while still stating that you have authority over the business.

 If you don’t consider yourself CEO material but want the status of a business owner with a C-level title, consider creating your own.
 You can choose to be the chief of anything within your company.
 Here are some of the creative examples we’ve seen:

-If none of these conventional titles feel right for your personality or the role you play within your company, you can get a little creative.
+If none of these conventional business position titles feel right for your personality or the role you play within your company, you can get a little creative.
 Instead of choosing an established title, create your own.
 Feel free to choose a title that downplays the prestige of your role as business owner, if that feels uncomfortable to you, while also being descriptive of what you do.

 This strategy is particularly useful if creating a team-oriented culture is important to how your business runs.
-Choosing a title that removes the sense of hierarchy from your ranks will help everyone focus on doing whatever it takes to get the job done, without getting stopped up by intimidation or fear.
+Choosing a business title that removes the sense of hierarchy from your ranks will help everyone focus on doing whatever it takes to get the job done, without getting stopped up by intimidation or fear.

 If you work in a creative industry, you can take a lot of license with your small business owner title.
 You might craft something that’s even a little silly.
 As long as you think it fits what you do and the personality of your business, the sky’s the limit.